brittonlaroche/Oracle-Confluent-MongoDB/README.md

 If you want the free tier and least cost for all three servcies in AWS (Oracle RDS, MongoDB Atlas, Confluent Cloud) then I suggest Oregon US West 2.

 Pick a region... any region, but pick the same region for Oracle, Confluent Cloud, and MongoDB Atlas.
-Seriously, the same cloud provider and same region for all 3 services.
-Why?
-Well there is this thing called egress traffic and it has a cost associated with it.
-If you deploy in production across multiple regions its just a matter of time before your manager schedules a rather unpleasant meeting with you.
-Also if you deploy across regions or cloud providers there is a whole networking discussion that is outside the scope of this hands-on lab.
+If you deploy across regions or cloud providers there is a whole networking discussion that is outside the scope of this hands-on lab.

 **Pick the same region for Oracle, Confluent Cloud, and MongoDB Atlas: Oregon US West 2**